-I finally asked Clarissa, founder of The Hair Routine why she carries with so many brushes in her purse.
+I asked Clarissa, founder of The Hair Routine, why she carries so many brushes in her purse.
 Her answer was:

-It can be made out of any type of wood, that’s up to you.
-Because of the firm and stiff wooden bristles, this type of brush is perfect for massaging your scalp acupressure-style, which increases blood circulation in your scalp = hair growth.
-It is also great to use throughout the day because the wooden bristles do not produce any static.
-The paddle style brushes (square shaped) are great for long thick hair.
-Finally, they are more resistant and durable.
+It can be made of any type of wood.
+The firm, wooden bristles make this type of brush perfect for a relaxing acupressure-style scalp massage.
+Doing this regularly increases blood circulation in your scalp which stimulates faster hair growth.
+It's also great to use throughout the day because the wooden bristles do not produce any static.
+The paddle-style brushes (square-shaped) are great for long thick hair, and they're more resistant and durable than others.

 2. The boar-bristle brush

 Attention!
-This one is not a vegan brush.
-Nevertheless, I will mention it because it is, apparently, a “must” for this list.
-So here it goes: the bristle-boar brush goes way back to the origins of brushing.
-It was originally invented because hunters didn’t want to waste the extra fur of the animals they ate, and this is how they invented brushes.
-Of course, nowadays this is not sustainable.
+This is NOT a vegan-friendly brush.
+Nevertheless, I will mention it because, apparently, it's a “must-have item” for this list.
+The boar-bristle brush goes a long way back in history.
+It was originally invented because hunters didn’t want to waste the extra fur from the animals they ate, so they used it for brushes.
+Of course nowadays, this isn't sustainable.
 Why are they so famous and good?
-The fact that the bristles are so thin and close together helps distribute the natural oils from your scalp to the ends WAN-DER-FU-LLY.
-Plus, it gives a tickling kind of massage that is amazing for relaxation before your shower or before going to sleep.
+The fact that the bristles are so thin and close together helps distribute the natural oils from your scalp to the ends WON-DER-FULLY.
+Plus, it gives a tickling sort of massage that's amazing for relaxation before your shower or before going to sleep.

-This is probably not the first time you’ve read this: wide combs (or your fingers) are the only things you should be using to untangle your hair when it is wet.
-When wet, your hair is three times more fragile than usual.
-It is normal that you want to brush it after a shower, but try to dry it out with a soft towel first and then comb it with a wide comb to avoid damage.
+Wide combs (or your fingers if you prefer) are the best for untangling hair when it's wet.
+Hair is three times more fragile when it's wet.
+Dry it out with a soft towel first and then use a wide comb to avoid any breakage.
 If you can get your hands on a wooden one, even better!

 4. The hand-held brush/massager

-Or how everyone calls them these days: “tangle teezer”.
-Tangle Teezer The Original Detangling Brush is actually a brand, but I have seen more brands come up with the same type of brush and there’s a reason why.
-They are easy to grab, you get more control, they help increase circulation to have a healthier scalp and hair.
-Plus, they come in all types of brilliant colors that are super cute.
+Or what everyone calls them these days: “tangle teezer”.
+The Tangle Teezer Original Detangling Brush is actually a brand, but I have seen more brands come up with the same type of brush.
+They are easy to grab which allows better control and maneuver.
+Plus they come in all types of colourful designs.